tm571/aip-community-registry/GSuite Send Email Compute Module/README.md

 ## Development

+> [!WARNING]
-Due to the limitations of the Foundry Data Connection source, I was not able to dynamically fetch the service account credentials from Foundry, so the project has a test.js feature and some Compute Module initialization logic that only runs once you deploy the module.
+> Due to the (my?)limitations of importing the Foundry Data Connection source locally the project has a test.js feature and some Compute Module initialization logic that only runs once you deploy the module.

 ```bash
 # Local testing